HAAIL-Universe/Othello/README.md

 3. Alternate `GET /api/goals` between the two sessions; each should only see its own goals.
 4. Alternate `GET /api/today-plan` between the two sessions; plan content should not cross-contaminate.

+### Regression notes

+- focused goal updates must persist to goal text and appear in Goals tab

 ## How to Run and Test Locally (Windows)

 ### 1. Start the backend